-Because we have limited or no internal capabilities for late-stage product development, manufacturing, sales, marketing and distribution, we have found it necessary to enter into alliances with other companies.
-For example, we entered into service agreements with InVentiv Health Clinical, LLC to assist us in conducting our Phase 1 and Phase 3 clinical trials for ONS-3010 and ONS-1045.
+Because we are a clinical stage biopharmaceutical company, we have found it necessary to enter into alliances with other companies.
+For example, we entered into service agreements with the Center for Human

+Drug Research and InVentiv Health Clinical, LLC, or InVentiv, to assist us in conducting our Phase 1 clinical trials and with InVentiv in preparation for conducting Phase 3 clinical trials for ONS-3010 and ONS-1045.
 Aside from our joint participation agreement with Huahai for ONS-3010, we do not have any agreements for the development and commercialization of our biosimilar product candidates for any major ex-U.S. markets, such as the EU and Japan.
-To date, we only have such agreements for smaller ex-U.S. markets.
-In particular, we entered into a co-development and license agreement with Huahai to co-develop ONS-3010 and ONS-1045 for Huahai to commercialize in the greater China region.
-We also entered into a license agreement with Liomont to develop and commercialize ONS-3010 and ONS-1045 in Mexico.
-Further, we entered into license and collaboration agreements with IPCA to develop and commercialize ONS-3010, ONS-1045 and ONS-1050 in India, Sri-Lanka, Myanmar, Nepal and Bhutan.
+To date, we only have such agreements for smaller ex-U.S.markets.
+In particular, we entered into a co-development and license agreement with Huahai to co-develop ONS-3010 and ONS-1045 for Huahai to commercialize in the greater China region; a license agreement with Liomont to develop and commercialize ONS-3010 and ONS-1045 in Mexico; a license and collaboration agreements with IPCA to develop and commercialize ONS-3010, ONS-1045 and ONS-1050 in India, Sri-Lanka, Myanmar, Nepal and Bhutan; and a joint development and license agreement with GMS Tenshi to develop and commercialize ONS-3010 and ONS-1045 in emerging markets, excluding China, India and Mexico.
 In the future, we may also find it necessary to form other alliances or joint ventures with major pharmaceutical companies to jointly develop and/or commercialize specific biosimilar product candidates.
 In such alliances, we would expect our collaboration partners to provide substantial capabilities in regulatory affairs, as well as sales and marketing.
 We may not be successful in entering into any such alliances.
 Even if we do succeed in securing such alliances, we may not be able to maintain them if, for example, development or approval of a product candidate is delayed or sales of an approved product are disappointing.
 If we are unable to secure or maintain such alliances we may not have the capabilities necessary to continue or complete development of our product candidates and bring them to market, which may have an adverse effect on our business.